ggrimes/gitlab-novice/episodes/03-local-workflow.Rmd

     new file:   README.md
 ```

+When files are added to the staging area, that means they are in safe keeping before you commit them.
+Think of using the Git add command as telling Git, “Please keep track of this file in its current state.”

 Staging tells Git *which* changes, Changes to be committed, belong to the next snapshot.

+If you make additional changes to the tracked files, you’ll need to use the `git add` command again for Git to keep track of them.

 ### 3. Commit the snapshot